 L. Michelle Law has been a member of the educational team at Cotuit Center for the Arts since 2002.
 She has taught numerous children’s art classes and developed and instructed many kid’s programs including the series of Art Week summer camps and Arts Foundation of Cape Cod Winter Exhibit workshops held at CCftA .
 In addition to her role as instructor, Michelle is a curator and frequent exhibitor in our gallery, helps coordinate the annual Art & Souls Masquerade Ball and has participated many in theater productions working on and off stage.
 She is the Art Director for the Musical Theater Dance Workshop.

-Lenore Lyons is passionate about living life artistically and inspiring others to explore their creative selves.
+Lenore Lyons is passionate about living life artistically and inspiring others to explore their creative selves through individual or community art.
 She is a mixed-media artist who fills her work with color and energy.
 Art that may present a change in point of view is her trademark; she sees connections in life more than differences.
 Lenore is the founder of Explore Art and the Journal Project.
-She has a passion for using images and text together and wants to encourage others to try this as well.
-Lenore Lyons can often be found at Cotuit Center for the Art where she is the Arts Education Coordinator.
+Lenore Lyons can often be found at Cotuit Center for the Art where she is the Director of Arts Education.
 She is certified to teach Visual Arts K-12 and Elementary Education.
 She is a member of the Printmakers of Cape Cod, the Cape Cod and Islands Art Educators Association and is a juried member of the Cape Cod Art Association.

 Mary Moquin is a well-known artist and teacher on the Cape.
 She spends her summers in a remote dune cottage on Sandy Neck where she finds most of the inspiration for her paintings.
 Her expressive paintings have won numerous awards and have been included in several regional and national juried competitions.
 The imagery she portrays evokes a sense of place in which to take shelter or explore and elicits a sense of belonging to something eternal.
 Mary holds a BFA in printmaking and an MFA in painting.
 Her work is represented locally by the Cove Gallery in Wellfleet and S. Chatham and may also be viewed at www.covegallery.com and www.marymoquin.com